s-afsana/Mock-Dashboard/DASH_SPEC.md

-Stepoway Enterprises — Contractor Performance Dashboard (Mockup)
+Stepowoy Enterprises — Contractor Performance Dashboard (Mockup)

-Purpose: Present a polished, executive-ready demo that shows how SBE training engagement connects to job performance and revenue outcomes for Stepoway Enterprises.
+Purpose: Present a polished, executive-ready demo that shows how SBE training engagement connects to job performance and revenue outcomes for Stepowoy Enterprises.

 1) Who this is for

-· Primary: Stepoway leadership (Owner/GM), Ops/Service Managers.
+· Primary: Stepowoy leadership (Owner/GM), Ops/Service Managers.

 · Secondary: Team Leads/Trainers; Finance for variance checks.